Whistleblower channels are secure systems that let employees report workplace issues anonymously. Here’s what you need to know:

 Laws and Rules

-- Sarbanes-Oxley Act (SOX): U.S. public companies MUST have a way for people to report accounting issues anonymously.
+- Sarbanes-Oxley Act (SOX): U.S. public companies must provide a way to report accounting concerns anonymously.

-- Dodd-Frank Act: This U.S. law actually pays whistleblowers who report securities violations to the SEC.
+- Dodd-Frank Act: This U.S. law pays awards to whistleblowers who report securities violations to the SEC.

 Ways to Report Issues